himanshuo/life-of-learning/articles/internet_scale/lecture_2.md

 ![](lecture_2/1c52b0c9b1d995eafdd8ff77d38e364a.png)

 Apache creates a server with a main process.
 The main apache process runs a bunch of child processes.
 Each child process is written in python.
 When requests come in, they are routed to the child processes.
 Each child process creates a new thread for each request.
 The threads all concurrently talk to the database.

+Each forked process is just a copy of the process that you make.
+So in our case, when we make our Django application,

 Each thread basically performs the following tasks:
 1. wait for connection